mijanr/LeetCode/README.md

 Most of the solutions in this repository have doctests integrated into them.

+## Running inside Docker container
+The repository contains a Dockerfile that can be used to run the repository inside a Docker container. `VSCode` Dev Container extension allows using a Docker container as a full-featured development environment.
+This means you can open any folder or repository inside a container and take advantage of Visual Studio Code’s full feature set.

 ## Requirements
 All the solutions should work with Python 3.8 or higher.
 I am using Python 3.11.
 If something changes, I will update this section.